 All candidates must follow the guidelines established by the ORMatch.
 This matching service is utilized by all programs, except the Residency in Vision Rehabilitation (Neuro Optometric Rehabilitation) at Womack Army Medical Center, which does not participate in ORMatch.
 (Womack follows a military application process.
 Please contact the program directly for details).
 Visit ORMatch for information and application instructions.

 Please check with individual residency program supervisors for any additional requirements to ORMatch that are specific to that program.

-Prospective residency candidates for please view the additional information sheet for more details.
+Prospective residency candidates please review the additional information sheet for more details.